festelo/hew/README.md

 ### Model

-Model is a class that contains all the data that is needed to display the widget.
+Model is a class that contains all data we want to be displayed in the widget.

 Let's create a simple model for our previous presenter: